Harry-kp/Codechef_Copy_TestCase/README.md

 # How to Use :zzz:

-- Open any coding problem on codechef in a <span style="color:red"> <strong>new tab</strong> </span>.
+- Open any coding problem on codechef in a :warning:**new tab** :warning:.
 - Wait for atmost 3 seconds .
 Copy button will appear besides test case .
-Click and Copy. :boom::boom:
+Click and Copy.
   <br>
   <br>